TheArtOfPour/taop-data/README.md

 Data and a collection of helpful queries, models and scripts to view and generate training data.

-Run refresh_training.py to generate the training set.
+Run training_set_db.py to initialize and refresh_training.py to refresh the training set.

 Missing but useful data points:
 * Temperatures (mash and fermentation)